wso2con2024/apim-tutorial/apim/Use case 8 - GraphQL APIs/README.md

 11. **Execute Mutation**
     - Go to the `Try Out` console.
     - Paste the access token.
-    - In the GraphiQL console, enter the following mutation query:
+    - In the GraphiQL console, execute the following mutation query:
       ```graphql
       mutation {
         updateSchedule(endTime: "10:25", scheduleId: "1000", startTime: "08:20") {